 41. National Corvette Museum

-The National Corvette Museum is one of the most fun and fascinating places of interest in Kentucky, especially if you’re a fan of cars.
+The National Corvette Museum is one of the most fun and fascinating places of interest located in Bowling Green, especially if you’re a fan of cars.

 The Corvette has a rich history as America’s favorite sports car, and this museum showcases more than 80 specially designed Corvettes from a wide range of different periods in America.